Start your 30 day free trial.

 gremlin.Invoke(gremlin.FailureFlag{

-Name: `http-ingress`, // The name of the failure flag
+Name: `http-request`, // The name of the failure flag

 Labels: map[string]string{ // Additional metadata we can use for targeting